medieval-music/website/README.md

 For local development run `bundle exec jekyll serve --livereload`

 The site will run locally on port 4000 and be accessable from `localhost:4000` OR from other devices on the local network (assuming firewall rules don't block it).
 This can make it easier to locally test on mobile.

+## License
+All content is property of The Institute of Mediaeval Music